ojoaoneiva/labeddit/README.md

 https://labeddit-joaoneiva.surge.sh/

 ## How to run the front-end project:
-The app is already deployed, but if you want to run the project in your machine, follow these steps:
+The app's front-end is already deployed, but if you want to run the project in your machine, follow these steps:

 ```bash
 # Clone the project's repository: